HyDE-Project/Hyde-cli/README.md

 ## Roadmap

-+ This will just be an active helper to some issues or some feature requests for Hyprdots.
++ This will just be an active helper to some issues or some feature requests for Hyde.
 + Add interactive installation using fzf